nudro/gan-animation/README.md

 - Why the Discriminator accuracy eventually converges to 50%
 - How gradient information flows between networks
 - The progressive transformation from random noise to structured output

+Remember that while this visualization illustrates the key concepts, actual GAN implementations involve complex mathematical operations, loss functions, and optimization techniques that are not depicted here.
+This simulation focuses on the high-level concepts rather than the computational details.

 ## Credits